Richard-Burd/front-end-portfolio-project/BLOG ENTRY.md

       insertPoint.appendChild(palletBuilder1)
 }
 ```
-There are a few simple rules being followed here:
+This code looks quite cumbersome & odd, but there are just a few simple rules being followed here:

  1. The variable names are first declared, then when modified, they are indented so as to align with the declaration on the line above.
  2. There is a space between variables so as to see when one ends and the